LinkedIn

 Frequently Asked Questions

-- You upload 8 to 15 clear daylight selfies to an AI LinkedIn headshot generator.
+You upload one clear daylight selfie to an AI LinkedIn headshot generator.
 The system trains a personalised AI model on your face (5 to 15 minutes), then generates studio-style headshots in corporate, executive, business-formal, and CEO styles.
 The whole process takes under 30 minutes, and the output is sized correctly for LinkedIn profile pictures.

-- Yes when the generator trains a personalised model on your specific selfies.
+Yes when the generator trains a personalised model on your specific selfies.
 High-quality AI LinkedIn headshots are difficult to distinguish from studio photography at the size LinkedIn actually displays them.
-The realism depends on input quality: clear daylight selfies, varied angles, no filters, and at least 8 photos for the model to learn your bone structure.
+The realism depends on input quality: one clear daylight selfie, no filters, and your face clearly visible for the model to learn your bone structure.

-- Upload 8 to 15 selfies.
-Use natural daylight from a window, vary your angle slightly (straight on, slightly left, slightly right), include neutral and faint-smile expressions, and avoid filters, sunglasses, or burst photos from the same moment.
-Variety in lighting and angle gives the AI enough signal to preserve your real likeness in the LinkedIn output.
+Upload one selfie.
+Use natural daylight from a window, keep your face front-facing at eye level, choose a neutral or faint-smile expression, and avoid filters and sunglasses.
+A clear, well-lit selfie gives the AI enough signal to preserve your real likeness in the LinkedIn output.

-- Stand near a window in soft daylight, hold the phone at eye level, keep your face fully forward-facing, wear what you would wear to a professional meeting, and take 8 to 15 photos across slightly different angles and lighting conditions.
-Avoid filters, glasses (unless you always wear them), heavy makeup that changes your usual look, and photos from the same burst.
+Stand near a window in soft daylight, hold the phone at eye level, keep your face fully forward-facing, wear what you would wear to a professional meeting, and take one clear selfie in good natural light.
+Avoid filters, glasses (unless you always wear them), heavy makeup that changes your usual look, and a blurry or filtered shot.